Christian views on the classics: Middle Ages

-At the close of the twelfth century, in the early years of the University of Paris, the principal known authors are: Statius, Virgil, Lucian, Juvenal, Horace, Ovid (with exception of the erotic poems and the satires), Sallust, Cicero, Martial, Petronius (judged as combining useful information and dangerous passages), Symmachus, Solinus, Sidonius, Suetonius, Quintus Curtius, Justin (known as Trogus Pompeius), Livy, the two Senecas (including the tragedies), Donatus Priscian, Boethius, Quintilian, Euclid, and Ptolemy.
+At the close of the twelfth century, in the early years of the University of Paris, the principal known authors are:

 In the thirteenth century the influence of Aristotle restricted the field of reading.

 There are, however, a few real Humanists among the medieval writers.
 Einhard (770-840), Rabanus Maurus (776-856), the ablest scholar of his time, and Walafrid Strabo (809-849) are men of extensive and disinterested learning.
 Servatus Lupus, Abbot of Ferrières (805-862), in his quest for Latin manuscripts labours as zealously as any scholar of the fifteenth century.
 At a later period Latin literature is represented by Remigius of Auxerre (d.
 908), Gerbert (later Pope Sylvester II d.
 1003), Liutprand of Cremona (d. about 972), John of Salisbury (1110–1180), Vincent of Beauvais (d.
 1264), and Roger Bacon (d.
 1294).
 Medieval Latin poetry drew its inspiration from Latin poetry.
 Among the imitations must be mentioned the works of Hroswitha (or Roswitha), Abbess of Gandersheim (close of the tenth century), whom Virgil, Prudentius, and Sedulius inspired to celebrate the acts of Otho the Great.
 She is of particular interest in the history of the survival of Latin literature, because of her comedies after the manner of Terence.
 It has been said that she wished to cause the pagan author to be totally forgotten.
 This statement is not reconcilable with her known simplicity of character.
 A certain facility in the dialogue and clearness of style do not offset the lack of ideas in her writings.
 They exhibit the fate of classical culture in the Middle Ages.
 Hroswitha imitates Terence, indeed but without understanding him, and in a ridiculous manner.
 The poems on actual life of Hugh of Orléans known as "Primas" or "Archipoeta" are far superior and betray genuine talent as well as an intelligent grasp of Horace.

 During the Middle Ages, the Church preserved secular literature by harboring and copying its works in monasteries, where valuable libraries existed as early as the ninth century: